Lochearnhead, St Fillans and Comrie Railway: Construction

 The work proceeded to construct the railway from Comrie to St Fillans.
 By 8 June 1901 it was ready for Colonel von Donop of the Board of Trade to examine the line for approval of opening.
 This was satisfactory and on 12 September 1901 there was a ceremonial opening of the line.
 However all the money the company had for construction had been exhausted.
 There still remained the major part of the line to be built.
 The Caledonian Railway had advanced a large part of the capital of the company, and independent subscriptions were minimal.
 The company appealed to the Caledonian to take over the construction, and while this was an unwelcome situation, the Caledonian Railway agreed to do so.
 Meanwhile, the ordinary public train service commenced on 1 October 1901, over two weeks after the opening ceremony.
 There were three trains daily.

 Absorbed by the Caledonian

-The deed of agreement to sell the Company to the Caledonian Railway was executed on 7 May 1901, and it took effect (after Parliamentary approval) on 1 August 1902.
+The deed of agreement to sell the company to the Caledonian Railway was executed on 7 May 1901, and it took effect, after approval by the Caledonian Railway Act 1902 (2 Edw.
+7. c. cxlvi), on 1 August 1902.
 During the period awaiting the final approval, a contract was let for the extension to Lochearnhead, with Caledonian money.
 Unfortunately the contractor died suddenly during the construction, throwing the progress of the work into confusion.
 At length a new contractor was found to resume the works.

 Finally on 15 June 1904 an inspection train was run from St Fillans to Lochearnhead, and the line opened for public passenger traffic on 1 July 1904.
 Goods trains started running on 18 July.